vampi62/electrostore/docs/01_installation.md

 # Installation

 ## start database server
-if you have already a mariadb server and a mqtt server, you can skip this step
+if you have already a mariadb server and a mqtt server, you can skip this step, just make sure that the database is named `electrostore` with a user with the permissions to access it.
 ```bash
 sudo docker run -d --name mariadb \
  --restart always \